chef-boneyard/chef-web-docs-2016/includes_server_logs/includes_server_logs_chef_log_current.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The |service chef| service's ``current`` log contains a history of errors and successful requests related to API endpoints used by this service.
+The |service chef| service's ``current.log`` file contains a history of errors and successful requests related to API endpoints used by this service.
 The following is an example log entry for a successful request:

 .. code-block:: ruby